jiangyigithub/my_offer/longman3000/vlog/39wheel.md

 **worth**
 The new computer system has already proved its worth.

+It is not surprising that they often decide that the benefit of a college education is not worth the cost.

 **would**
 `/wʊ/`
 She said she wouldn’t be coming to the library anymore.